 Very much so, a powerful woman is usually portrayed as a 'ball-breaker' and a powerful man with the same traits is seen as a role model.

 It has traditionally been more difficult for women to get ahead in the legal profession.
 For some senior female practitioners, they have had to fight to break through the glass ceiling.
 They have been up against a room full of men so they’ve had to work a lot harder to get where they are and sometimes have had to exhibit more male characteristics in so doing.
 However, I feel that this is changing and that there is plenty of room for women to embrace their feminine traits and still progress their careers.
-For instance, women can be the most amazing mentors and it is our responsibility to ensure that the young professionals who we are responsible for are encouraged to be themselves and to be the best that they can be, no matter what they do, regardless of gender, ethnicity, age, background etc. This will hopefully lead to a happier and more engaged workforce, with the levels of diversity needed to keep ahead these days.Posted 8 months ago
+For instance, women can be the most amazing mentors and it is our responsibility to ensure that the young professionals who we are responsible for are encouraged to be themselves and to be the best that they can be, no matter what they do, regardless of gender, ethnicity, age, background etc. This will hopefully lead to a happier and more engaged workforce, with the levels of diversity needed to keep ahead these days.Posted over 3 years ago